roshanadh/SpringTutorials/config-by-annotations/README.md

 # Spring Configuration using Annotations

-Spring Configuration using Annotation relies on `@Component` annotated classes and a component-scan path.<br>
+Spring Configuration using Annotation relies on classes annotated with `@Component` and a component-scan path.<br>
 We still need to create an XML configuration file, but we can skip the bean definitions.

 ## XML Schema